 “It's the most wonderful validation to know that they feel supported and that the efforts I make are positive.
 As a single parent juggling childcare, who often works shambolically, it can feel like you are failing at everything.
 So little recognitions such as this mean the world,” she says.

-A Senior Lecturer within the School of Biomedical Engineering & Imaging Sciences at King’s, Emma’s research focuses on improving the precision with which it is possible to compare brain scans across individuals for the purpose of disease detection.
+Head of the Research Department of Biomedical Computing within the School of Biomedical Engineering & Imaging Sciences, Emma’s research focuses on improving the precision with which it is possible to compare brain scans across individuals for the purpose of disease detection.

 Emma recently presented a keynote at the Human Brain Mapping 2023 conference, emphasising that current brain scan comparison techniques grossly misrepresent how complex and variable they really are.